salesforce/pytorch-qrnn/README.md

 # Quasi-Recurrent Neural Network (QRNN) for PyTorch

+Updated to support multi-GPU environments via `DataParallel` - see the the `multigpu_dataparallel.py` example.

 This repository contains a PyTorch implementation of [Salesforce Research](https://einstein.ai/)'s [Quasi-Recurrent Neural Networks](https://arxiv.org/abs/1611.01576) paper.

 The QRNN provides similar accuracy to the LSTM but can be betwen 2 and 17 times faster than the highly optimized NVIDIA cuDNN LSTM implementation depending on the use case.